cbworden/shake-doc/technical_guide.rst

-We were only retrieving peak values from a large subset of the network, so it was impractical to compute more specific ground-motion parameters, such as average response spectral values, kinetic energy, cumulative absolute velocities (CAV, :ref:`EPRI, 1991 <epri1991>`), or the JMA intensity algorithm (:ref:`JMA, 1996 <jma1996>`) for example.
-However, because near- source strong ground-motions are often dominated by short-duration, pulse-like ground- motions (usually associated with source directivity), PGV appears to be a robust measure of intensity for strong shaking.
+We were only retrieving peak values from a large subset of the network, so it was impractical to compute more specific ground-motion parameters, such as average response spectral values, kinetic energy, cumulative absolute velocities (CAV, :ref:`EPRI, 1991 <epri1991>`), or the JMA intensity algorithm (:ref:`JMA, 1996
+<jma1996>`) for example.
+However, because
+near-source strong ground-motions are often dominated by short-duration, pulse-like ground-motions (usually associated with source directivity), PGV appears to be a robust measure of intensity for strong shaking.
 In other words, the kinetic energy (proportional to velocity squared) available for damage is well characterized by PGV.
 In addition, the close correspondence of the JMA intensities and peak ground velocity (:ref:`Kaezashi and